tfgg/yournextmep/_candidates/eu2014/conservative/stephen-castens.md

 person: stephen-castens
 region: east-midlands
 party: conservative
-title: East Midlands - Conservative Party - Stephen Castens
+title: Stephen Castens is running for MEP in East Midlands for the Conservative Party
 incumbent: false
 ---